elizabeth1l/Mastermind/README.md

 ## About

-Mastermind is a game where a player tries to guess the number combination created by the computer.
-At the end of each attempt at guessing the 4 number combination, the computer will provide feedback whether the player had guessed a number correctly, or/and the location of a number correctly.
+Mastermind is a game where a player tries to guess the four-digit combination created by the computer.
+At the end of each attempt at guessing the four-digit combination, the computer will provide feedback whether the player had guessed a number correctly, or/and the location of a number correctly.
 The player must guess the right number combinations within 10 attempts to win the game.

 ## Getting Started